length

 Start your walk with a steep climb out of Castrojeriz and onto the Meseta, but never fear there is a downhill slope on the other side.
 Again today’s walking will see you with little shade on dusty tracks with few water stops, so make sure you take precautions.

 About 7km into your walk you come across the small village of Itero de la Vega with a population of only 190.
 After Itero de la Vega you will pass over the Canal Pisuerga with a gentle incline before descending into Boadilla del Camino.
-Boadilla del Camino originally had a population of over 2,000 and once served the multiple pilgrim hospitals, however, the population is now a mere 200.
+Boadilla del Camino originally had a population of over 2,000 and once served the multiple pilgrim hospitals.
+The population is now a mere 200.
 You may be staying in Boadilla or continuing on to Fromista.

 DAY 19: Boadilla del Camino to Carrion de los Condes (25km)